karllark/DGFit/docs/dgfit/dustgrain_props.rst

     dgplot_dustgrains -c <possible>

-To transform the particles to the observed data grids and see the data of the dustgrains for the observed dustmodel:
+To transform the particles to the observed data grids and see the data of the dustgrains for the observed dustmodel, use

     dgplot_dustgrains --obsdata obsdata